 If you’ve recently become self-employed, your professional status may enable you to get a mortgage with accounts for just one year.
 It all depends on the nature of your profession and the structure of how you trade.

-You can make an enquiry now and a specialist will call to provide you with the latest mortgage advice.
-In addition, they’ll search the entire market for you and prepare your application to suit the best lenders possible.
+You can make an enquiry and a specialist will call you to provide you with the latest mortgage advice.
+In addition, we’ll search the entire market for you and prepare your application to suit the best lenders possible.